Paint Problem Solver

 Prevention

-• Apply undercoats and/or topcoats in medium-wet to wet coats; always allowing proper flash time between coats.
+- Apply undercoats and/or topcoats in medium-wet to wet coats; always allow proper flash time between coats.

 Cause